Mark A. Godsey

 - Criminal Law and Procedure

-Professor Godsey is an award-winning teacher, one of the leading scholars of his generation on the issue of police interrogation, and a nationally recognized attorney and authority on the wrongful conviction of the innocent.
+Professor Godsey is an award-winning classroom teacher, one of the top scholars of his generation on the issue of police interrogation, and one of the leading attorneys and activists globally in the Innocence Movement.

 In addition to his teaching responsibilities at UC Law, Professor Godsey co-founded and directs the Ohio Innocence Project.
-The OIP is recognized as one of the most active and successful Innocence Projects in the country, and to date secured the release of 16 individuals on grounds of innocence.
-Prominent cases include those of Clarence Elkins (exonerated in 2005 by DNA and released from life sentence for murder and double rape), Chris Bennett (released in 2006 through DNA evidence from imprisonment for aggravated vehicular homicide), Robert McClendon (exonerated by DNA and released in 2008 after serving 18 years for a rape), and Raymond Towler (exonerated by DNA and released in 2010 after serving 29 years for a rape).
+The OIP is recognized as one of the most active and successful Innocence Projects in the world, and to date secured the release of 24 individuals on grounds of innocence who together served more than 450 years in prison for crimes they did not commit.

 Professor Godsey and the OIP have also proposed several significant legislative reforms in Ohio, and worked tirelessly to get them passed into law.
 In 2010, for example, Governor Strickland signed Senate Bill 77, a law proposed and championed by the OIP that has been called "one of the most important pieces of criminal justice legislation in this state in a century," and a law that makes Ohio a "national model" on reforms to reduce and prevent the wrongful conviction of the innocent.

-Since 2008, Professor Godsey has served on the Board of Directors of the Innocence Network, the organization representing Innocence Projects in the United States and around the world.
-As a board member, he chairs the Awards Committee and serves on the International and Amicus committees.
-Active in spreading awareness of wrongful convictions around the world, and with assisting lawyers and scholars in other countries to establish mechanisms for fighting wrongful convictions, Professor Godsey has widely lectured and consulted on the subject around the world.
+Since 2008, Professor Godsey has served on the Executive Board of the Innocence Network, the organization representing Innocence Projects in the United States and around the world, and serves as co-chair of the International Committee.
+He has been a leading figure in spreading awareness of wrongful convictions around the world, and with assisting lawyers and scholars in other countries to establish mechanisms for fighting wrongful convictions.
+Professor Godsey has widely lectured and consulted on the subject in Asia, Africa and Europe, and helped establish the European Innocence Network.
+The Center for the Global Study of Wrongful Conviction that Godsey directs, a sub-component of the OIP, sponsors an international innocence conference in a different country each year, having thus far sponsored conferences in China, Italy, Ireland and the Czech Republic.

-Professor Godsey is also a regular commentator on issues relating to criminal law and wrongful conviction in both the local and national press.
-He has appeared nationally on Larry King Live, Dateline NBC, CNN, ESPN, BBC, Forensic Files, Court TV, the Oxygen Network, NPR and A&E's American Justice, among others.
+Professor Godsey is also a regular commentator on issues relating to criminal law and wrongful conviction in both the local and national press, and has appeared nationally on Larry King Live, Dateline NBC, CNN, ESPN, BBC, Forensic Files, and NPR among others.
 He is frequently quoted in papers and magazines across the country, including The New York Times, Newsweek, People and the Wall Street Journal.
+In 2017, Time Magazine highlighted Professor Godsey as a leading figure in the movement, profiling his career and many of his cases over the years.
 He is also the editor of the Wrongful Convictions Blog and frequent contributor to the Huffington Post.

 Professor Godsey graduated from the Moritz College of Law at The Ohio State University, where he served as an articles editor of the Law Review and graduated Order of the Coif, summa cum laude and 2nd in his class.
 Professor Godsey then clerked for Chief Judge Monroe G. McKay of the U.S. Court of Appeals for the Tenth Circuit in Salt Lake City, Utah.
 He then practiced civil litigation and white collar-criminal defense at Jones, Day, Reavis and Pogue in Chicago and New York City, where he performed significant pro bono work for the Federal Public Defenders.